teuzin112/Cat-Dog-Classifier/README.md

 ## Preprocessing
 - Inconsistent images were manually removed.
 - All images were resized to 224x224 pixels.
+- Training, testing, and validation sets combined into a single set.
-- The dataset was split into training and testing subsets with an 80-20 split.
+- Re-split into training and testing subsets with 20% for testing.
+- New dataset has 37,240 images (originally 37,461):
+- - Training: 29,791 images (14,913 dogs, 14,878 cats)
+  - Testing: 7,449 images (3,729 dogs, 3,720 cats)

 ## Model Architecture
 We experimented with several pre-trained CNN architectures: